 Washington realizes the entitlements are a big problem.
 While they have not yet offered any real solutions, changes will come regardless how much pain it will bring to tax payers and beneficiaries.

 Even assuming the unlikely scenario that politicians will never make the needed changes, it would be impossible for hyperinflation to occur in the time frame Williams predicts, or between sometime in 2011 and 2014.

-The only chance of hyperinflation prior to around 2035 is if Washington and the Fed wanted to create it intentionally by ignoring any changes to entitlements, all while continuing to print money.
+The only chance of seeing hyperinflation in the U.S. prior to around 2035 would be if Washington and the Fed wanted to create it intentionally by ignoring any changes to entitlements, all while continuing to print money.
 To assume this as a possibility would in my opinion require a heavy dose of hallucinogens, or else financial alignment with gold dealers and/or their associates.

 While I addressed the possibility of the Fed intentionally creating a good deal of inflation (America’s Financial Apocalypse) in order to pay off the massive and rapidly growing national debt, there is a very big difference between large or even massive inflation and hyperinflation.